Mount Edith Cavell area

 Important: stay on the trail, so you don't damage the fragile tundra.

-Follow the Path of the Glacier Loop to the end of the paved portion, turning hard left soon after onto the route to the meadows.
+Follow the Path of the Glacier Trail to the end of the paved portion, turning hard left soon after onto the route to the meadows.
 Where the trail follows the edge of the bouldery moraine, watch for little gray pikas and chipmunk-like golden-mantled ground squirrels among the rocks.
 The trail levels out at treeline, angles left and loops back down to rejoin itself at the edge of the forest.